Kyoto Station

 Hieizan Sakamoto Station

-A short walk from this station is Sakamoto Station on the Keihan Ishiyama Sakamoto Line.
+A short walk from this station is Sakamoto-hieizanguchi Station on the Keihan Ishiyama Sakamoto Line.
 Just beyond that is the Sakamoto Cable Car to Enryakuji Temple on Mt.
 Hiei.
 Hiyoshi Taisha Shrine and Saikyoji Temple can also be reached from here.

 Ogoto Onsen Station